clark-dc22/Programming-Assignment-4/README.md

 b. **Filename: Mindy**
    - Columns: `["Name", "Track", "Electronics", "Average >=55"]`
    - Conditions: Hometown is constant as **Mindanao**, Gender is constant as **Female**
+   - Code that will show students from Mindanao who are female.
+It also shows the students whose average is greater than or equal to 55.
    - Code:

 <img width="984" height="80" alt="Screenshot 2025-09-22 at 12 32 08 PM" src="https://github.com/user-attachments/assets/3a407852-930f-46b0-b8ae-4446227859fe" />